Dancing on Ice 2020 line up – meet the skating celebrities

 Age: 42

-Sportsman Kevin Kilbane is swapping his soccer boots for ice skates and though being a novice, is hoping his sporting previous will assist him skate his solution to the crown.
+Sportsman Kevin Kilbane is swapping his soccer boots for ice skates and though being a novice, is hoping his sporting previous will assist him skate his technique to the crown.

 Learn extra about Kevin right here.